karenli6/showerthoughts/README.md

 ## Directory and File Structure:
 NOTE:
 - 'dev' is the folder for temporary code/notes that aren't part of the final product.
+- The most updated NLP backend version lives inside dev at the moment.
 - 'src' is the folder containing final code files.

 ## How to set up and run the app & backend